Eric Voegelin: Work

 In his later life Voegelin worked to account for the endemic political violence of the twentieth century, in an effort variously referred to as a philosophy of politics, history, or consciousness.
 In Voegelin's Weltanschauung, he "blamed a flawed utopian interpretation of Christianity for spawning totalitarian movements like Nazism and Communism."
 Voegelin eschewed any ideological labels or categorizations that readers and followers attempted to impose on his work.
+Nevertheless, his work came to the forefront during the Cold War and was adopted mainly by conservatives.

 Voegelin published scores of books, essays, and reviews in his lifetime.
 An early work was Die politischen Religionen (1938; The Political Religions), on totalitarian ideologies as political religions due to their structural similarities to religion.
 He wrote the multi-volume (English-language) Order and History, which began publication in 1956 and remained incomplete at the time of his death 29 years later.
 His 1951 Charles Walgreen lectures, published as The New Science of Politics, is sometimes seen as a prolegomenon to this series, and remains his best known work.
 He left many manuscripts unpublished, including a history of political ideas, which has since been published in eight volumes.

 Order and History was originally conceived as a five-volume examination of the history of order occasioned by Voegelin's personal experience of the disorder of his time.
 The first three volumes, Israel and Revelation, The World of the Polis, and Plato and Aristotle, appeared in rapid succession in 1956 and 1957 and focused on the evocations of order in the ancient Near East and Greece.